JebbyCodes/Jebbys-Jailbreak/README.md

 # Jebbys-Jailbreak
 **A set of tools used to circumvent Impero, fully coded in Python.**

-*This is a compilation of an increasing set of tools used to circumvent Impero's restrictions on work computers.*
+*This is a compilation of an increasing set of tools used to circumvent Impero's restrictions on computers.*

 ---